wtraylor/modular_megafauna_model/CONTRIBUTING.md

 ### Doxygen Documentation

-The documentation is completely in English, preferably with American spelling.
+- The documentation is completely in English, preferably with American spelling.
+- Images are placed in `docs/images/`.
+If the figure was plotted with a script, save the script in the same folder and with the same file name as the image.

+#### Markdown
+- Overview pages are written in [Markdown](http://www.doxygen.nl/manual/markdown.html) in `*.md`-files in the `docs/` folder.
+- Make a new line after each sentence (and perhaps after logical sentence structures): [Inner Sentence Rule](https://cirosantilli.com/markdown-style-guide#option-wrap-inner-sentence).

 #### BibTeX Bibliography
 [BibTeX](www.bibtex.org) is used for bibliographic references: [docs/bibliography.bib](docs/bibliography.bib).